Winnie Brinks: Political career

 Brinks was recruited to run for office after Roy Schmidt, who had previously been elected to the Michigan House as a Democrat, switched to the Republican Party at the deadline to file for re-election, leaving no legitimate Democratic candidate on the primary ballot.
 Brinks ran in the primary as a write-in candidate, exceeding the 1,000 votes required to win the Democratic nomination.
 She then defeated Schmidt in the November general election.
 In 2014, she was re-elected, defeating Republican challenger Donijo DeJonge, and in 2016 she defeated Republican challenger Casey J. O'Neill.

 Due to term limits, Brinks was unable to run for re-election in 2018, and instead ran successfully for the 29th district of the Michigan Senate.
 Brinks defeated fellow state representative Chris Afendoulis, a Republican, and Libertarian and Working Class Party candidates.
 She succeeded Dave Hildenbrand, also a Republican, who was required by term limits to vacate the seat.
+Upon taking office, she became the whip of the Democratic caucus, a leadership role she held through 2022.

-After the 2022 Michigan Senate election, where the Democratic Party won control of the State Senate, Brinks was chosen as the majority leader of the Michigan Senate Democrats.
+Following the 2022 Michigan Senate election, where the Democratic Party won control of the State Senate, Brinks was chosen as the majority leader of the Michigan Senate Democrats.
 Brinks is the first female majority leader of the State Senate.